miladBann/SafeBreach/README.md

 7- at the bottom of the app you can control the animation of the path of events for the selected device via the playBack control panel (play/pause/forward/backward/speed).
 8- the app is responsive and works on any device.
 9- if you want to add more devices or events you can add it to the tracking_events.json file that's in the root of the server folder and you will see the new device and/or event appear in the frontend in real-time.
-10- the assigmnet didn't require to add a feature to add events from the frontend and send it to the backend, but both sides are designed to handle that task in case it gets added in the future.
+10- the assigmnet didn't require to add a feature to add events from the frontend and send it to the backend, but both sides are designed in a way to handle that task easily in case it gets added in the future.

 ---------------------------------------
 -Hope you like it :)